COFFEE: MAY EXTEND LIFE

 A new study from Tufts University suggests that your daily cup of black coffee could be doing more than just waking you up—it might also help you live longer.
 Researchers analyzed data from nearly 46,000 U.S. adults.
 They found that drinking one to three cups of caffeinated coffee per day is linked to a lower risk of death from any cause, especially heart-related conditions.
 But there’s a catch: the benefits appear to decline when you add a lot of sugar and cream.

-The study, published in The Journal of Nutrition, focused on how coffee consumption—along with the amount of sweeteners and saturated fat added—relates to mortality risk.
+The study, published in The Journal of Nutrition, focused on how coffee consumption—along with the amount of added sweeteners and saturated fat—relates to mortality risk.
 Participants who drank black coffee or coffee with minimal sugar and saturated fat saw a 14% reduction in their risk of dying from any cause, compared to those who didn’t drink coffee at all.
 In contrast, people who added high amounts of sugar and cream didn’t see the same benefit.

 “Coffee is one of the most widely consumed beverages in the world, so understanding its health effects is important,” said Fang Fang Zhang, the study’s senior author and a professor at Tufts.
 “Our findings suggest that coffee’s potential health benefits may be lost if you add too much sugar or saturated fat.”